dr-JT/jasontsukahara/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: As a cognitive psychologist and practicing Buddhist, I am curious about the ways in which we use attention, how well we are able to use it, and how it impacts our mind and life in meaningful ways. <br><br>Read more about me [here](/authors/admin)
-  - block: collection
-    id: featured
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
-      archive:
-        enable: true
-        text: See all publications
-        link: publication/
-    design:
-      columns: '1'
-      view: compact
+      text: My research focuses on the control of attention and its role in mind and life. <br><br>Read more about me [here](/jasontsukahara)

   - block: portfolio
     id: projects
     content: